 The cell.
 3. Cell membrane.

 Adherent junctions.
-They are found in the lateral membranes of epithelial cells, as a belt.
-They are important during morphogenetic processes.
+They are found in the lateral membranes of epithelial cells, as a belt..

 Desmosomes.
-They are spot-like adhesions, as rivets, and can be found in many tissues, not just epithelium.
+They are spot-like adhesions, as rivets, and can be found in many tissues.

 Hemidesmosomes.
-They are spot-like junctions between basal membranes of epithelial cells and the basal lamina.
+They are spot-like junctions between basal plasma membrane of epithelial cells and the basal lamina.

-Focal junctions.
+Focal adhesions.
 They are small groups of adhesion molecules that establish adhesions between cells and extracellular matrix.

 Cells adhere to other cells and to the extracellular matrix by means of adhesion transmembrane proteins.
 Integrins, cadherins, selectins and immunoglobulins stand out.
-Sometimes many adhesion proteins join together to form large adhesion complexes, generally known as cell junctions.
+Sometimes many adhesion proteins join together , and to other proteins, to form large macromolecular adhesion complexes, generally known as cell junctions.
 These molecular scaffolds are essential to keep the integrity of many tissues, such as epithelium, muscle, and nervous tissue.

 Cell junctions are classified regarding their morphology, the type of adhesion molecules they contain, the structures they adhere to, and their interactions with the cytoskeleton.
-Cell junctions were first observed with electron microscopes and were named according to their morphology, but it was molecular biology that showed their complex molecular organization.
+Cell junctions were first observed with electron microscopes and were named according to their morphology, but it was the molecular biology techniques that uncover their complex molecular organization.

 Organization of epithelial tight junctions of intestine.
-The molecular organization is similar in the different epithelia, as well as in the cardiac muscle (modified from Niessen, 2007).
+This molecular organization is similar in other epithelia, as well as in the cardiac muscle (modified from Niessen, 2007).

-Tight junctions are composed of occludins and some members of a family of proteins known as claudins.
-Claudins are transmembrane proteins in charge of making the cell-cell adhesion, and between the adhesion points there is a very narrow space (around 1 nm) that lets ions to travel extracellularly between the cells.
-There are twenty types of claudins that let the extracellular passages have different sizes.
-Cells may change the expression of claudin types, thus being able to regulate the permeability of the intercellular space.
-The intracellular domain of these proteins is associated with other molecules known as ZO, which in turn are connected to actin filaments and other cytosolic proteins.
+Tight junctions are composed of more than 40 types of proteins.
+Transmembrane proteins are the claudins, a family of proteins known as ocludins, and the JAM proteins (junctional adhesion molecules).
+Claudins are transmembrane proteins in charge of making the cell-cell adhesion, and between the adhesion points there is a very narrow extracellular space (around 1 nm) that lets ions to travel between the cells.
+There are twenty types of claudins forming passages with different sizes.
+Cells may change the expression of claudin types, thus being able to regulate the permeability through the intercellular space.
+Ocludins are not really necessary for tight junctions, but they provide stability to the cell junction and help to make better barrier.
+JAM proteins establish intercellular connections, but they appear to be more important in stabilizing the macromolecular scaffold.
+The intracellular domain of these proteins is associated with other molecules known as ZO (zonula occludens), which in turn are connected to actin filaments and other cytosolic proteins.
 Depending on the adhesion state of the cell, these intracellular molecular interactions may trigger signaling pathways that affect the cell physiology.
+An interesting observation is that the occurence of tight junction in cells may need the presence of adherent junctions.

 Adherens junctions (zonula adherens) are cell junctions between epithelial cells.
-They are located in the apical part of the cell, just below than tight junctions.
-During development, adherens junctions are the first cell junctions to appear in epithelia, where they are thought to be involved in morphogenetic processes.
+They are found in the apical part of the cell, just below the tight junctions.
+During development, adherens junctions are the first cell junction to appear in epithelia, before than tight junctions.
+They are thought to be involved in morphogenetic processes.
 Like tight junctions, adherens junctions form a belt-like structure all around the cell.
-E-Cadherins make the cell-cell contacts through their extracellular domains, whereas the intracellular domains are attached to actin filaments.
-This intracellular connection is facilitated by other molecules, such as β-catenin. β-catenin may be linked to cadherin-actin complexes or be free in the cytosol.
+The extracellular domains of E-Cadherins and nectins are involved in the cell-cell contacts, whereas their intracellular domains are linked to several molecules like β- y α-catenins, catenin p120 and afadin.
+These proteins are intermediaries between adhesion molecules and actin filaments.
 Furthermore, β-catenin may enter the nucleus and change gene expresion.
-In this way, adhesion and cell behavior may be influenced reciprocally.

 Desmosomes (macula adherens) make spot-like cell-cell adhesions, as rivets.
 They are very abundant in epithelial tissues, but can also be found almost in every tissue, for example in nervous tissue.
 Cadherins (desmoglein and desmocollin) are the adhesion proteins in desmosomes.
 The intracellular domain of desmosome cadherins are associated to intermediate filaments through intermediary proteins.